Spanx's Summer Shorts Are On Sale Just in Time for Peak Summer Heat

-Spanx's Popular Summer Shorts Are On Sale Just in Time for Peak Summer Heat
+Spanx's Best-Selling Summer Shorts Are On Sale Just in Time for Peak Summer Heat

 Shorts season is hitting its peak and Spanx is getting in the summer spirit with deals on the brand's best summer shorts — The Stretch Twill Shorts, the Sunshine Shorts, and more.
 Right now, you can save up to 30% on popular styles at the Spanx Shorts Sale.
 Act fast to snag these comfortable styles before they sell out.